Pamela Kosh

 Pamela Kosh (also known as Pamela K. Gilmore; October 1, 1928 – May 4, 2022 (Note: Some sources indicate a birth date of March 13, 1930, though her obituary states the 1928 date.)) was a British-American character actress and former stage actress, pioneering female stage director, and magazine model.
-She had a successful career in television for over forty years (between the 1980s and 2010s).
-She was known for a wide variety of roles in television and is best known for playing Lavinia Peach in Days of Our Lives, Mrs. Carmichael and Jessel in Star Trek: The Next Generation, Flora on The King of Queens, Martha on Dr. Quinn, Medicine Woman, and Mrs. Simpson in both Saved by the Bell and Saved by the Bell: The New Class.
+She had a career in television spanning over forty years (between the 1980s and 2010s).

+She was known for a wide variety of roles in television and is best known for playing Lavinia Peach in Days of Our Lives, Mrs. Carmichael and Jessel in Star Trek: The Next Generation, Flora on The King of Queens, Martha on Dr. Quinn, Medicine Woman, and Miss Simpson in both Saved by the Bell and Saved by the Bell: The New Class.

 Early life

-Pamela Kosh was born on October 1, 1928 in Crayford in Kent to Alfred and Rose Kosh, the youngest of six children.
+Pamela Kosh was born Pansy Amy Kosh on October 1, 1928 in Crayford in Kent to Alfred and Rose Kosh, the youngest of six children.
 At an early age she aspired to attend the Royal Academy of Dramatic Arts (RADA), but her family decided it would be more practical to send her to Bexleyheath School to learn secretarial skills.
 She hated working as a secretary but it would lead her to jobs associated with scripts, publishing, and the theater.